Quote of the Day

 When a thing is done, it's done.
 Don't look back.
 Look forward to your next objective.

 — George C. Marshall.
 I have met many people who spend their lives constantly looking back and expressing regret for opportunities lost.
 Learn what you can from your experience and move forward.
-As Spock used to say "Regret is a useless emotion, especially in humans."
+As Marlon Brando used to say, "Regret is useless in life.
+It's in the past.
+All we have is now."

 I am currently working as a project manager on a serial data channel qualification task.
 During this work, I need to estimate the time required to perform dozens of Bit Error Rate (BER) measurements under different scenarios (see Figure 1).
 In these measurements, we are working to ensure that our BER is always 1E-10 or less.
 I have performed this calculation many times and have derived all the associated formulas here.
 BER is a statistical parameter and its measurement is a function of the confidence level you want in your answer.
 In this case, we want the highest confidence level possible consistent with a two-week test effort.